 Analysis of Poem "Composed Upon Westminster Bridge, September 3, 1802" by William Wordsworth

-William Wordsworth and Composed upon Westminster Bridge
+William Wordsworth and A Summary of Composed upon Westminster Bridge

 Composed upon Westminster Bridge, September 3, 1802 is William Wordsworth's sonnet to the capital city of London, written before the full effects of the industrial revolution had reached the metropolis.